Amy Krouse Rosenthal Dies After Writing ‘Marry My Husband’ In ‘NYT’s Modern Love

 “This is when we entered what I came to think of as Plan ‘Be,’ existing only in the present.
 As for the future, allow me to introduce you to the gentleman of this article, Jason Brian Rosenthal.
 He is an easy man to fall in love with.
 I did it in one day.”

-Associated Press reported that Rosenthal died less than two weeks after her essay was published.
-Amy Rennert, Amy’s long-time literary agent, said “she was the most life-affirming and love-affirming person”.
+The Associated Press reported that Rosenthal died less than two weeks after her essay was published.
+Amy Rennert, Amy’s long-time literary agent, said “she was the most life-affirming and love-affirming person.”

 So sad to hear of Amy Krouse Rosenthal’s passing.
 I LOVE her books!
 So young… pic.twitter.com/FV8ewjUbwa